-- Roger Blakeley ( former Secretary for the Environment, and Secretary of Internal Affairs), is currently Chief Planning Officer for the Auckland Council responsible for the Auckland Plan.
+- Roger Blakeley ( former Secretary for the Environment, Secretary of Internal Affairs, Chief Planning Officer for the Auckland Council) is currently a Councillor, Greater Wellington Regional Council

-- Rob Cameron is Managing Director of Cameron Partners, an investment banking and private equity firm
+- Rob Cameron (1950 – 2018) was the founder of Cameron Partners, a leading investment banking and private equity firm.

 - Whaimutu Dewes, is Managing director at Whainiho Developments Ltd and a prominent Maori professional director

 - Professor Richard Faull, is a world-renowned neuroscientist at the Auckland University Medical School